anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The two most powerful warriors are patience and time.
+Quote: With age comes wisdom and a high sex drive.
+And the wisdom to enjoy it.

-By: Leo Tolstoy
+By: Amber Valletta